 Keeping the Sabbath

-For many years, the following question has popped to my mind from time to time: Did the people of Israel and Judah keep the Sabbath day during the period of the kings?
+From time to time over many years, the following question has popped to my mind: Did the people of Israel and Judah keep the Sabbath day during the period of the kings?
 Keeping the Sabbath was one of the Ten Commandments, but did God’s people keep the day holy as God had said?

 There are no direct answers given.
 Sometimes we can feel that a lack of positive comment suggests the opposite, but arguments from silence are no answer at all.
 For example, why not ask: Did people have elbows in the time of the kings?
 The Bible never says they did, so maybe they didn’t…?
 Clearly this is ridiculous.